adavarski/UAP-POC/saas/k8s/README.md

     - minikube https://minikube.sigs.k8s.io/docs/
     - kubespary https://kubespray.io/#/

-Of the three (k3s & minikube & kubespay), k3s tends to be the most viable.
+Note: Of the three (k3s & minikube & kubespay), k3s tends to be the most viable.
 It is closer to a production style deployment.

 ### minikube:
 ```